kpmck/cypress-ag-grid/README.md

 </br>

 ### Filter by Checkbox - Column Menu
-This command will filter a column by a checbkox text value from its menu.
+This command will filter a column by a checkbox text value from its menu.
 ![alt text](./ag-grid-example-filter-checkbox-menu.png "AG Grid Dom - Filter by Checkbox Menu")

 Definition: